varmox/ygeonline/content/about.md

 aliases = ["about-us", "about-hugo", "contact"] author = "Yannick Gerber"
 +++
-Hi my name is Yannick Gerber, System Engineer from central switzerland.
+Hi, my name is Yannick Gerber, System Engineer from central switzerland.
 Working on mostly VMware topics.

 This blog is about virtualization, networking, kubernetes and general IT related topics.
 Opinions are my own.